tengqm/kab/kab/kab/templates/static/resource.md

 ### Resource Types

-A *resource type* is the name used in the API path, e.g. `pods`, `namespaces`.
-All resource types have a concrete schema which is called a *kind*.
+A *resource type* is the name used in the API path.
+It is usually lower-cased plural noun.
+For example, `pods`, `namespaces`, and `services`.

+All resource types have a concrete schema defined in JSON which is called a *kind*.

 A list of instances of a resource type is known as a *collection*.
 A single instance of the resource type is called a *resource*.